Fikir15/fantaye/README.md

-# fantaye
-This is version one
-here is the second version
+this is the final changes